tohinz/tohinz.github.io/_posts/2019-10-30-semantic-object-accuracy-for-generative-text-to-image-synthesis.md

 Despite this short coming we still think the SOA can be an important metric for evaluating generative text-to-image models, since it gives us a much more detailed insight into the generation capabilities of a model.
 Furthermore, the only requirement is an object detector that works on the dataset we work on and pre-trained object detectors are readily available for many datasets that are used in research.

+In order to further validate our results, we also performed a user study on Amazon Mechanical Turk.
+Similar to other approaches we sampled 5,000 random captions from the COCO validation set and showed people a given caption and the respective generated images.
+We then asked them to choose the image that depicts  the  given  caption  best.
+Our results show that the human ranking closely reflects the ranking obtained through the SOA and FID scores.
+However, we find that the IS score is not predictive of the performance in the user study.
+The R-precision and CIDEr are somewhat predictive, but predict a different ranking of the top-three performing models.

 Please check out our [paper](https://arxiv.org/abs/1910.13321){:target="_blank"} for more detailed analyses of our model as well as the other models we compared our model with.
 The code to use the calculate the SOA scores on the MS-COCO dataset is available [here](https://github.com/tohinz/semantic-object-accuracy-for-generative-text-to-image-synthesis){:target="_blank"}.